 The Sahara is the largest source of mineral dust on the planet, with the highest summer dust loadings co-located with the SHL (Engelstaedter et al., 2006).
-Mineral dust is an important atmospheric aerosol because of its direct and indirect radiative effects (Forster et al., 2007), its contribution to atmospheric chemistry (de Reus et al., 2005), and its transport and deposition of essential nutrients to the ocean

-(Jickells et al., 2005).
-Saharan dust is known to modify hurricane activity by reducing local sea surface temperatures in the Caribbean (Dunion and Velden (2004); Sun et al. (2009); Jenkins et al. (2008)) and in the tropical Atlantic Ocean (Evan et al., 2011; Evan et al., 2009).
-Saharan dynamics, including haboobs frequently driven by moist convection (Marsham et al., 2013c), low level jets (Washington et al., 2006) and dust devils and convective plumes (Ansmann et al., 2009) result in vast quantities of dust being lofted on a very regular basis into the atmosphere where they are then susceptible to synoptic-scale atmospheric transport.
-Thus the Saharan region plays a significant role in the weather and climate in the northern hemisphere (Tompkins et al., 2005; Rodwell and Jung, 2008), influencing regions far beyond its geographical boundaries.
+Mineral dust is an important atmospheric aerosol because of its direct and indirect radiative effects (Forster et al., 2007), its contribution to atmospheric chemistry (de Reus et al., 2005), and its transport and deposition of essential nutrients to the ocean (Jickells et al., 2005).
+Saharan dust is known to modify hurricane activity by reducing local sea surface temperatures in the Caribbean (Dunion and Velden, 2004; Sun et al., 2009; Jenkins et al., 2008) and in the tropical Atlantic Ocean (Evan et al., 2011, 2009).
+Saharan dynamics, including haboobs frequently driven by moist convection (Marsham et al., 2013c), low-level jets (Washington et al., 2006) and dust devils and convective plumes (Ansmann et al., 2009), result in vast quantities of dust being lofted into the atmosphere on a very regular basis, where they are then susceptible to synoptic-scale atmospheric transport.
+Thus, the Saharan region plays a significant role in the weather and climate in the Northern Hemisphere (Tompkins et al., 2005; Rodwell and Jung, 2008), influencing regions far beyond its geographical boundaries.

 There are considerable uncertainties in both climate and numerical weather prediction models for this region (Evan et al., 2014; Marsham et al., 2008b; Messager et al., 2010).
 Representation of the position and intensity of the SHL in climate models varies considerably.
 Identifying the cause of such discrepancies and ascertaining which representation most closely matches reality can only be addressed through observational data.
-The extreme nature of the Saharan climate and also the considerable uncertainties associated with mineral dust aerosols in numerical models all compound the discrepancies between models and reality (e.g. Kim et al. (2014); Huneeus et al. (2011); Evan et al. (2014)).
-Additionally observations of both dust chemical composition and the full size distribution in this remote region are crucial for accurately representing the radiative effect of dust (Formenti et al. (2014); Mahowald et al. (2014)).
+The extreme nature of the Saharan climate and also the considerable uncertainties associated with mineral dust aerosols in numerical models all compound the discrepancies between models and reality (e.g. Kim et al., 2014; Huneeus et al., 2011; Evan et al., 2014).
+Additionally, observations of both dust chemical composition and the full size distribution in this remote region are crucial for accurately representing the radiative effect of dust (Formenti et al., 2014; Mahowald et al., 2014).

-In the last decade or so, a number of field programmes have been tasked with improving the observational dataset on meteorological and aerosol conditions in the wider North African sector (Table 1 and Figure 1).
-With the exception of limited measurements during AMMA (Messager et al., 2010; Cuesta et al., 2008), no previous campaign has focused on this central region of North Africa during the summer dust season.
-For example, SAMUM1 was based in Morocco, while SAMUM2 observations took place at the Cape Verde Islands (Heintzenberg, 2009; Ansmann et al., 2011).
-Fennec was conceived and designed to fill critical gaps in observations and understanding of the Saharan climate system.
+In the last decade or so, a number of field programmes have been tasked with improving the observational data set of meteorological and aerosol conditions in the wider northern African sector (Table 1 and Fig. 1).
+With the exception of limited measurements during AMMA (Messager et al., 2010; Cuesta et al., 2008), no previous campaign has focused on this central region of northern Africa during the summer dust season.
+For example, SAMUM1 was based in Morocco, while SAMUM2 observations took place at Cabo Verde (Heintzenberg, 2009; Ansmann et al., 2011).
+Fennec was designed to fill critical gaps in observations and understanding of the Saharan climate system.

-The Fennec climate programme aims to improve understanding of and quantify the physical processes controlling the Saharan climate system, through a synergy of observational and modelling approaches in order to evaluate and attribute errors in weather and climate models for this region (Washington et al., 2012).
-The observational strategy is a large scale, multi-platform approach involving ground-based measurements, airborne observations and Earth observation.
-Fennec is an international consortium which includes research groups from the United Kingdom, France, Germany, Switzerland and the United States of America working in collaboration with the Meteorological Services of Algeria and Mauritania in North Africa.
+The Fennec climate programme aims to improve the understanding of and quantify the physical processes controlling the Saharan climate system through a synergy of observational and modelling approaches in order to evaluate and attribute the cause of errors in weather and climate models for this region (Washington et al., 2012).
+The observational strategy is a large-scale, multi-platform approach involving ground-based measurements, airborne observations and Earth observation.
+Fennec is an international consortium which includes research groups from the United Kingdom, France, Germany, Switzerland and the United States of